Standing up to a bully may be the hardest and most frightening thing a child will ever do.

 Tom is a world-class fashion designer and filmmaker

-That kind of childhood residue can leave an indelible mark, but, thanks to his supportive family, Ford was able to channel that interest in fashion to a stellar international career; with a family behind you, Ford proved anything is possible.
+That kind of childhood experience can leave an indelible mark, but, thanks to his supportive family, Ford was able to channel his interest in fashion into a stellar international career.

 What to do if you are being bullied?

-Here are three great places to start if you are being bullied and want to talk about it, or if you are looking for practical ideas and actions you can take:
+Here are three great places to start if you’re being bullied and want to talk about it; or if you’re seeking practical ideas and actions to take:

 - The STOMP Out Bullying™ HelpChat Line